SujayAmbekar/Twitter-Streaming/README.md

 # Twitter-Streaming
-Twitter stream analysis using spark, kafka and sql
+Twitter stream analysis using Apache spark, Apache kafka and Postgresql

 # Problem Statement
 1. Collect twitter feed for 30 minutes with any 5 hash tags.